|

 Darwinism has invaded the humanities.
 The whole realm of aesthetic

-experience and literary judgement has been explained as an adaptation, a
+experience and literary judgement has been explained as a

-tells us that if a trait is widespread across our species, then it has been
+tells us that if a trait is widespread across our species, then it is not maladaptive.

 But that is a trivial